tom-mcmillan/ndel/docs/bootstrap_ndel_config_prompt.md

 This document contains a **ready-to-use prompt** you can paste into an LLM (such as GPT-5.1 / GPT-5.1-codex) that has access to *your* data science / ML codebase.

+The generated config is non-deterministic and project-specific: each codebase gets its own semantic dialect.
+Always review and version-control the output, since phrasing and interpretations may evolve as LLMs improve or prompts change.

+Remember: the LLM writes NDEL within your project’s semantic envelope.
+NDEL supplies structure and privacy; the LLM provides language.
+Configs capture that dialect and may shift as models or prompts evolve.

 The model will:

 - Inspect your repository statically,